-The Maricopa High School Rams look to rebound from their first loss of the season as they visit the Seton Catholic High School Sentinels.
+The Maricopa High School Rams football team improved to 7-1 (4-1) on the season with a 29-21 victory on the road against Seton Catholic High School Friday night.

 Maricopa used a punishing run game and sprawling passing attack to exploit Seton’s weakness.
 Senior running back Jalen Lee had a breakout game with 175 yards on 25 carries and a touchdown.
 Maricopa’s effective run game also created opportunities for senior quarterback Aaron Owens to find space in the passing game.
 He finished the game with 11 completions on 15 passes for 161 yards and a touchdown.

 “Earlier in the season they put me at receiver, but I was struggling since it was my first year with [Maricopa],” Lee said.
 “I’ve been playing running back all my life.
 I was telling (coach) McDonald every day to put me at running back, and he saw me improving, so he finally put me at running back.”